adidasslice/adidasslice.github.io/README.md

-a story proof that chinese equal english.
+a story proof the advance of logogram.